-Project Name Support/ Oppose/ Request Comment Bridge Replacement, New Boston Street over MBTA (Woburn) Legislative: Rep. Michelle Ciccolo; Rep. Richard M. Haggerty; Mason Heilman, Office of Rep. Ciccolo Municipal: Mayor Scott D. Galvin, City of Woburn Support Supports continued inclusion of the New Boston Street Bridge Replacement in the FFY 2021 TIP element.
-The New Boston Street Bridge is a key element to the success and vitality of the region.
-The proposed project will improve access to the Anderson Regional Transportation Center, create a north-south alternate route to I-93 and I-95, improve bike/ped access, and support commercial and industrial development in Woburn and Wilmington.
-Currently unprog rammed Interchange Improvements at I-95/I-93/University avenue and I-95 Widening (Canton & Westwood) Legislative: Tino Capobianco, Office of Sen. Paul R. Feeney Municipal: Michael Jaillet, Westwood Town Administrator; Charles Aspinwall, Canton Town Administrator; Canton Board of Selectmen Organization: TRIC Request Requests inclusion of the Interchange Improvements at I-95/I-93/University Avenue and I-95 Widening in the FFYs 2020-24 TIP.
+Project Name Support/ Oppose/ Request/ Concern Comment Response Currently Unpr rogrammed Projects Interchange Improvements at I-95/I-93/ University Avenue and I-95 Widening (Canton and Westwood) Legislative: Tino Capobianco, Office of Sen. Paul R. Feeney Municipal: Michael Jaillet, Westwood Town Administrator; Charles Aspinwall, Canton Town Administrator; Canton Board of Selectmen Organization: TRIC Request Requests inclusion of the Interchange Improvements at I-95/I-93/University Avenue and I-95 Widening in the FFYs 2020-24 TIP.
 The project is one of the top priorities for economic development in the region.
-Securing funding for the project is long overdue, and the full benefit of supplemental work on the I-95 northbound slip-ramp and the Add-a-Lane project will only be realized when the interchange is reconstructed.
-This project would fulfill the contractual commitment the Commonwealth made when the region was asked to support the construction of the Route 128 / University Park rail station and garage.
+Securing funding for the project is long overdue, and the full benefit of supplemental work on the I-95 northbound slipramp and the Add-a-Lane project will only be realized when the interchange is reconstructed.
+This project would fulfill the contractual commitment the Commonwealth made when the region was asked to support the construction of the Route 128/University Park rail station and garage.
+The MPO understands that this project is a top economic development priority for both legislative and municipal officials representing the TRIC subregion.
+Due to concerns about the project's projected cost and the movement in recent years of the MPO away from funding Major Infrastructure projects that primarily address single-occupancy vehicles, this project is not programmed in the MPO's current LRTP, Charting Progress to 2040, nor is it recommended for inclusion in the MPO's forthcoming LRTP, Destination 2040.
+The MPO will continue to consider the merits of this project in coming TIP cycles, but this project is not programmed in the FFYs 2020-24 TIP.